 These dangerous events associated with shoulder dystocia can typically be avoided if the medical team quickly recognizes the dystocia and/or abnormal and non-reassuring heart tracings and delivers the baby by prompt C-section delivery.

-At Reiter & Walsh ABC Law Centers, we have extensive experience handling birth injury cases involving shoulder dystocia and hypoxic-ischemic encephalopathy (HIE).
-Our firm’s birth injury lawyers give personal attention to each child and family they help and they are available 24/7 to speak with you.
+At ABC Law Centers, we have extensive experience handling birth injury cases involving shoulder dystocia, hypoxic-ischemic encephalopathy (HIE), and other birth injuries.
+Our firm’s lawyers give personal attention to each child and family they help and they are available 24/7 to speak with you.

 If you require the help of a birth injury lawyer, it is very important to choose a lawyer and firm that focus solely on birth injury.
-ABC Law Centers is a national birth injury firm that has been helping families and children impacted by birth injuries since the firm’s inception.
-Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases since 1987, and most of his cases involve hypoxic-ischemic encephalopathy (HIE).
+ABC Law Centers is a national birth injury firm that has been helping families and children impacted by birth injuries since the firm’s inception in 1997.
 Partners Jesse Reiter and Rebecca Walsh are currently recognized as two of the best medical malpractice lawyers in America by U.S. News and World Report, which also recognized ABC Law Centers as one of the best medical malpractice firms in the nation.
+Call us anytime for more information.
+We do not charge any legal fees unless we win.

 Free Case Review | Available 24/7 | No Fee Until We Win